ahkharsha/briXchange-emc/project documentations/tokenomics__aiabricks.md

 ## **8. Conclusion**

-The tokenomics of **AIABricks** is designed to create a sustainable and thriving ecosystem that benefits all participants.
-By leveraging the power of the Polygon blockchain and the utility of the **EMC** token, **AIABricks** will empower users to engage in secure, transparent, and efficient real estate transactions, while also providing opportunities for governance, staking, and fractional ownership.
+The tokenomics of **briXchange** is designed to create a sustainable and thriving ecosystem that benefits all participants.
+By leveraging the power of the Polygon blockchain and the utility of the **EMC** token, **briXchange** will empower users to engage in secure, transparent, and efficient real estate transactions, while also providing opportunities for governance, staking, and fractional ownership.